 - Recreational fires shall be constantly attended until the fire is extinguished.

-- Fires shall not be conducted within 15 feet of a structure or combustible material.
+- Recreational fires shall not be conducted within 25 feet of combustible material.

 - Recreational fires shall take place on the owner’s property and shall be a minimum of 5 feet from property lines.